MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

 manager: edupont
 ---
 # Deploying [!INCLUDE[nav_windows_md](includes/nav_windows_md.md)] Using ClickOnce
 This article contains instructions for deploying the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] using the ClickOnce deployment technology.
 ClickOnce allows you to deploy web applications by choosing a link on a web page.
 ClickOnce is a component of the Microsoft .NET Framework.

+> [!IMPORTANT]
+> ClickOnce requires Microsoft .NET Framework 4.7.2.

 ## ClickOnce installation from the end-user's perspective
 As an administrator, you wll provide end users with a link to the ClickOnce deployment source, which can point to a file share or a website.
 The end user will choose the link to the application to install [!INCLUDE[navnow](includes/navnow_md.md)].